 - Curiosity Is a Crapshoot: Picard refuses to accept Data's answers about what happened, and returns to the system where the crew was knocked out.
 This nearly gets them killed.

 - Eminently Enigmatic Race: The race of non-corporeal aliens are so secretive that they use a fake wormhole to fool people into thinking their region of space is too dangerous to venture into, and erase the memories of anyone who learns of their existence.

 - Fanservice: Guinan flashes her stocking garters, which is pretty risque for Star Trek.

 - Meaningful Background Event: Coupled with Foreshadowing.
 When the crew wakes up the first time, Worf can be seen in the back suddenly checking on his wrist as if he was suddenly injured.

 - Patrick Stewart Speech: Picard tries to convince the aliens that humans are naturally curious, and when inconsistencies (the moss, Worf's wrist, the ship's clock) made the cover story implausible, they were compelled to solve the mystery.
 The aliens accept this explanation.

-- Spotting the Thread: The potted moss and Worf's broken wrist are the first clues to suggest the crew was out for far longer than Data claims.
+- Spotting the Thread: The potted moss is the first clue to suggest that the crew was out for far longer than Data claims.

-- Talking Through Technique: One of the clues Dr Crusher discovers is that Worf's hand was broken and the bones set by a doctor.
+- Talking through Technique: One of the clues that Dr. Crusher discovers is that Worf's hand was broken and the bones set by a doctor.
 She realizes that she herself is the only person who would have set them that exact way.

 - The Worf Effect: Has greater plot relevance than usual in this episode.
 When it is discovered that Worf's wrist was broken during the crew's lost time, suspicion falls on Data due to his android strength, when in reality it was Troi while possessed by the aliens.